EXCLUSIVE-Pfizer negotiating 2-3 pct Allergan break-up fee -sources

 Pfizer and Allergan both declined to comment.

-Pfizer is negotiating $370 to $380 for each Allergan share, a person familiar with the discussions said on Wednesday.
-Allergan shares closed at $302.05, down 2.8 percent, illustrating that investors are still worried about the deal's prospects.
-Pfizer shares ended down 3 percent at $32.29.
+Pfizer is negotiating a price of $370 to $380 for each Allergan share, a person familiar with the discussions said on Wednesday.
+Allergan shares were trading around $300, illustrating that investors are still worried about the deal's prospects.

 "We struggle to see what the Treasury can do to specifically curb a Pfizer-Allergan combination, however, we also acknowledge that the political noise surrounding the redomicile of Pfizer - one of the largest pharma companies in the U.S. - will likely only increase with the announcement of a merger, and likely constitutes the most material hurdle to consummation of transaction of this nature," Citigroup analysts wrote in a note on Wednesday.